 Installing wire fencing can deter woodchucks from eating flowers, garden vegetables or chewing on ornamental trees and shrubs.

-- Because woodchucks are good climbers and diggers, be sure to bury the lower edge of the fence 25 to 30 centimetres, and bend the top 10 centimetres of the fence to make a 45 ° angle.
+- Because woodchucks are good climbers and diggers, be sure to bury the lower edge of the fence 25 to 30 cm, and bend the top 10 cm of the fence to make a 45° angle.

 - Also consider installing electric fencing.

-Your municipality and/or municipal district is authorized to help with woodchuck concerns.
+Your municipality or municipal district is authorized to help with woodchuck concerns.
 Local pest control companies may also be able to provide advice or service.